Red1C3/go-pong/readme.md

 ## License
 Under MIT, check [License](LICENSE)

-### Created with fuzzy kittens, with the help of RedDeadAlice
+### Created with fuzzy kittens, with the help of Red1C3